graceli01/tableau_dashboards/README.md

 # Tableau Dashboard Demonstration 📈

 Hi!
 Welcome to **Grace Li**'s Tableau Reprository :white_heart:
-<br> In here, I demonstrated some of sample dashboards I have been built in the past, including e-commerce, marketing, operations.
+<br> In here, I demonstrated some of sample dashboards I have been built in the past, including e-commerce, marketing, and operations.
 Enjoy!

 ```diff
 # Note: The images might have been distorted because of embedding.
 For better visualization, please refer to the link to see the full snapshot!